Genital & Anal Hygiene

 • Wiping away fluids if needed

-• Cleaning any toys that were used
+• Cleaning any toys used

 • Pain, burning, or swelling